joecym/P2_traffic_sign_classifier/writeup_template.md

 * test set accuracy of ?

-I believed a well known architecture was chosen like LeNet would successfully solve this problem.
+I believed a well known architecture like LeNet would successfully solve this problem.
 However, I was not able to achieve the same level of accuracy as the simpler LeNet solution.
 I had problems with overfitting, as my accuracy would decline rapidly after a certain number of epochs.

 ### Test a Model on New Images